 - Make the dough: Place the yeast and sugar in the bowl of a stand mixer fitted with a dough hook or paddle attachment.
 Or, if you do not own a stand mixer, a regular large mixing bowl.
 Heat the milk on the stove or in the microwave until warm to touch, about 110°F (43°C).
 Pour warm milk on top of yeast/sugar.
 Whisk gently to combine, then loosely cover with a clean kitchen towel and allow to sit for 5-10 minutes.
 The mixture will be frothy after 5-10 minutes.

-- Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap or aluminum foil.
+- 1st rise: Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap or aluminum foil.
 Place in a slightly warm environment to rise until doubled in size, around 60-90 minutes.
-For this warm spot, I suggest using the oven.
-Preheat to 200°F (93°C), then turn the oven off after preheating.
-Place the covered bowl inside and shut the oven door.
-This is your warm environment.
+(If desired, use my warm oven trick for rising.
+See my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)

-- As the dough rises, prepare the filling and topping in the next steps and grease a 9x5-inch loaf pan.
+- As the dough rises, prepare the filling and topping in the next steps and grease a 9×5-inch loaf pan.

 - Make the cream cheese filling: In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat all of the filling ingredients together until combined.
 Cover tightly and set aside until ready to use.
 (Don’t refrigerate unless making well in advance.
 It’s easiest to spread on the dough when at room temperature.
 If refrigerated, let it come to room temperature before spreading on dough in step 7.)